-As the pilot aligned the aircraft with the runway for landing, the airplane touched down long.
-During the subsequent landing roll, the pilot lost directional control, causing the aircraft to depart the runway.
-The aircraft traveled through grass and dirt for approximately 500 feet.
-During the excursion, the front main landing gear collapsed, resulting in the aircraft coming to a stop on its nose.
-There were no injuries resulting from the accident.
+A pilot reported that while flying in the traffic pattern, the airplane's right rudder stopped responding.
+The pilot aligned the aircraft with the runway for landing, but the touchdown occurred long.
+During the landing roll, directional control was lost and the airplane departed the runway, continuing through grass and dirt for approximately 500 feet.
+The front main landing gear subsequently collapsed, and the airplane came to rest on its nose.

-Post-accident examination of the airframe showed no evidence of mechanical malfunctions or failures that would have prevented normal operation.
-The investigation noted substantial damage to the engine's firewall and the tube frame located behind the firewall.
+A postaccident examination of the airframe revealed no evidence of any mechanical malfunctions or failures that would have precluded normal operation.

 Contributing factors